MaverickSamar/decentralized-voting-ballot/README.md

 5. Registered accounts cannot vote twice
 6. Can't vote a person who is not there

 ## Business logic to be included
 1. State change rules
 2. Save start time as a state variable

 ## Prerequisite
-1. Ganache
+1. Ganache()
 2. NodeJs
-3. Metamask
+3. Metamask (3.14.1)
-4. Truffle
+4. Truffle (v4.0.6)

 ## Instruction for truffle testing
 1. Clone the repository to a local folder
 2. Start Ganache
 3. Go to the cloned folder using command line
 4. Execute truffle compile
-5. Execute truffle migrate
+5. Execute truffle migrate --network dev_ganache
 6. Execute truffle test

 This should print the following in the console